 They Wasted a Perfectly Good Plot: When John Jameson has difficulty in space and all of Earth is transfixed by it, Randy Robertson is particularly worried and says that John is "like an older brother to him".
 Given that their fathers (J. Jonah Jameson and Robbie Robertson) work closely together, this relationship makes perfect sense.
 However, nothing more of it is ever seen or spoken of, even after John is driven insane.
 It seems like in juggling the Loads and Loads of Characters in this show, the ball was dropped on Randy.

-Also, his attitude toward Dr Connor; when Connor became the Lizard, he took picture of himself fighting Lizard, making it look like he (as Peter) had been hiding and chosing to do his photograph job over helping Connor.
-Now, this could be forgivable as a one-time mistake, but he does it again in Personna, when he takes pictures of his fight with Black Cat over the symbiote, making it look again like he couldn't even bother to call the police.
-Even worst, Brock actually told him he couldn't take pictures right before precisely because of the trust issue.
+Also, his attitude towards Dr. Connors; when Connors became the Lizard, he took a picture of himself fighting Lizard, making it look like he (as Peter) had been hiding and choosing to do his photograph job over helping Connors.
+Now, this could be forgivable as a one-time mistake, but he does it again in Persona, when he takes pictures of his fight with Black Cat over the symbiote, making it look again like he couldn't even bother to call the police.
+Even worse, Brock actually told him he couldn't take pictures right before precisely because of the trust issue.

 WTH, Casting Agency?: Tinkerer's voice makes him sound like a child, when he's supposed to be an old man.
 It's obvious that the voice was misused, since years later, Adcox would indeed use the same voice when cast as a child.
 However, that's Adcox's actual voice, and he's about as old as Tinkerer.

 True to the comics, the sheer amount of crap poor Peter Parker and Spider-Man get put through over the course of this show is unbelievable.